codeontap/codeontap/docs/getting-started/cmdb-setup.md

 Now we need to create our CMDB, we will use [cookie cutter](https://github.com/audreyr/cookiecutter) to bootstrap this process.

-We will be creating two CMDBs, during a deployment these CMDBs are combined to gather the information required to deploy the product
+We will be creating two CMDBs, during a deployment these CMDBs are combined to build the information required to deploy the product

 ## Accounts